 Braziers Park, School of Integrative Social Research (BPSISR) is committed to protecting your privacy and security.
 This policy explains how and why we use your personal data, to ensure you remain informed and in control of your information.

-From 1 May 2018, BPSISR will ask its supporters to “opt-in” for marketing communications.
-This is due to a change to the rules which govern how we can communicate with you and a new regulation on personal data (the General Data Protection Regulation) coming into force in May 2018.
-Therefore we are introducing a new approach that relies on you giving us your consent about how we can contact you.
-This means you’ll have the choice as to whether you want to receive these messages and be able to select how you want to receive them (by email).
+Since 1 May 2018, BPSISR has been asking its supporters to “opt-in” for marketing communications.
+This is due to a change to the rules which govern how we can communicate with you and a new regulation on personal data (the EU General Data Protection Regulation 2018) which came into force in May, 2018.
+Therefore we introduced a new approach that relies on you giving us your consent about how we can contact you.
+This means you’ll have the choice as to whether you want to receive these messages and be able to select how you want to receive them (by email, or not).

 You can decide not to receive communications or change how we contact you at any time.
-If you wish to do so please contact our admin team by emailing firstname.lastname@example.org, with an appropriate heading (I.e. “Remove from Marketing” or “Subscribe to Marketing” etc.), or by writing to Braziers Park, Ipsden, South Oxfordshire, OX10 6AN, or alternatively by telephoning 01491 680221 and leaving a message including your email address, name, and your request so that we can process it effectively.
+You can unsubscribe through any email we send you by clicking ‘unsubscribe’ at the bottom.
+Or, if you prefer, please contact our admin team by emailing email@example.com, with an appropriate heading (I.e. “Remove from Marketing” or “Subscribe to Marketing” etc.), or by writing to Braziers Park, Ipsden, South Oxfordshire, OX10 6AN, or alternatively by telephoning 01491 680221 and leaving a message including your email address, name, and your request so that we can process it effectively.

-We will never sell your personal data, and will only ever share it with organisations we work with (data processors [i.e. MailChimp, our accountants]) where necessary and if your data privacy and security are guaranteed.
+We will never sell your personal data, and will only ever share it with organisations we work with (data processors [i.e. MailChimp]) where necessary and if your data privacy and security are guaranteed.

 Any questions you have in relation to this policy or how we use your personal data should be sent to firstname.lastname@example.org or addressed to Data Protection, Braziers Park, Ipsden, South Oxfordshire, OX10 6AN.